lasslund/SWE2018_Lasse/README.md

 # SWE2018_Lasse
-This is my test repository
+This is my test repository for Software Engineering 2018

+Prøver mig lidt frem